perfectmak/libra-core/Readme.md

 You will eventually be able to transfer libra coins from your account to another account using `client.execute()` function, but it is also still a work in progress.
 You are welcome to help contribute to making this work as well.

+## Development
+- Clone the repository
+- Run `npm install` to install the dependency
+- Test with `npm test`
+- You might need to run `npm install -g grpc-tools` if you want to regenerate protobuffer classes

 ## Contribution
 Feel free to contribute by opening issues or PR's to this repository

+## License
+MIT